 The Cho Cho Mo Cho Sounds

 Ancient Chinese dates back to more than 3,000 years ago.
-It is said to be originated in 1250 B.C. as a part of the Sino-Tibetan language family.
+It is said to have originated in around 1250 B.C. as a part of the Sino-Tibetan language family.
 The oldest known example of Old Chinese was found at the archaeological site of the ancient city of Yinxu.

 Do you know why?

-Simply because it is a very complicated language and it is very difficult to understand the grammar of Old Chinese.
-Old Chinese evolved into Middle Chinese around 600 AD and ultimately upgraded into modern Mandarin and Cantonese, thus eradicating one of the oldest languages of the world completely.
+Because it is a very complicated language and it is very difficult to understand the grammar of Old Chinese.
+Old Chinese evolved into Middle Chinese around 600 AD and ultimately upgraded into modern Mandarin and Cantonese, thus eradicating one of the oldest languages in the world completely.

 World’s Oldest Written Language

 Sumerian is known as the oldest written language in the world and it dates back to at least 3500 BC.
 The earliest proof that the written Sumerian language existed was the Kish Tablet, which was found in Iraq.
-Sumerian is said to be older than Egyptian, but unfortunately it only lasted as a spoken language until around 2000 BC.
+Sumerian is said to be older than Egyptian, but unfortunately, it only lasted as a spoken language until around 2000 BC.
 Later it was replaced by another language, called Akkadian.

 The Language of the Quran

 Arabic can be traced all the way back early 328 A.D.
-Arabic is the member of the Afro-Asiatic language family.
+Arabic is a member of the Afro-Asiatic language family.
 Today, it is spoken by citizens of the Arab league and parts of Africa, Asia and also Europe.
 It currently has about 420 million speakers.
 Perhaps it is one of the world’s oldest languages with the highest number of speakers.

-Though there are some debates over the inscription being in complete Arabic language but still it is said to be a very early form of the language, and the inscription was found on a basalt rock, which is alleged to have come from a tomb proving a certain connection between the Romans and Arabs dating back to the fourth century.
+Though there are some debates over the inscription being incomplete Arabic language, still it is said to be a very early form of the language.
+To be exact, its inscriptions were found on a basalt rock, which is alleged to have come from a tomb proving a certain connection between the Romans and Arabs dating back to the fourth century.

-The holy book of the Muslims known as the Quran is written in the Arabic Language.
+The holy book of the Muslims known as the Quran is also written in the Arabic Language.
 It is one of the most memorized books on the planet.
 That is a reason through which Classic Arabic has been preserved over the last 1400 years.

 The first known record of Egyptian language was found in a tomb that dates back to 2690 BC.
 Egyptian is said to have originated in 3300 B.C.
-It is an Afro-Asiatic language which was native to the people of Ancient Egypt and was spoken until the 17th century.
+It is an Afro-Asiatic language that was native to the people of Ancient Egypt and was spoken until the 17th century.

 8. Mycenaean Greek

 As of today, the text mostly exists in inventories and lists and doesn’t have any form of literature written in it.
-Although not significant, but there are still some small existing examples of Mycenaean Greek.
+Although not significant, there are still some small existing examples of Mycenaean Greek.
 It is believed that the use of this language ended when the Mycenaean civilization fell.
-A point to note is that, Arcadocypriot Greek, another form of the Greek language, is very similar to the Mycenaean version.
+A point to note is that Arcadocypriot Greek, another form of the Greek language, is very similar to the Mycenaean version.

 Remember Latino Heat?

 Latin was the common language in the Roman Empire and most parts of Southern Europe.
 Just like Sanskrit, it is recognized as a part of the Indo-European language family.
 In many parts of Europe many ancient documents and monuments, dating back to the earliest of centuries, are scribbled with ancient Latin.

 As of today, it is spoken by only 14000+ people.
-The first known example of existence of ancient Sanskrit was found in the city of Ayodhya and also in other states like Gujrat.
-There are many variations of Sanskrit, and for about 2,000 years, it was the main language of several areas of Southeast Asia but was gradually replaced by Hindi and other local official languages.
+The first known example of the existence of ancient Sanskrit was found in the city of Ayodhya and also in other states like Gujrat.
+There are many variations of Sanskrit known to researchers.
+Interestingly, for about 2,000 years, it was the main language of several areas of Southeast Asia but was gradually replaced by Hindi and other local official languages.

 Over to You

-Apart from this list there are many more languages that have their roots tracing back to the beginning of time.
-There are many other undiscovered languages with deep cultures and history embedded in them waiting to be unfolded.
+Apart from this small list, there are many more languages that have their roots tracing back to the beginning of time.
+There are many other undiscovered languages with deep cultures and history embedded in them, waiting to be unfolded.

 Let’s see with time, how many of the oldest languages of the world can we discover?

-Btw, do you feel interested in Kashmiri lifestyle?
+Btw, do you feel interested in the Kashmiri lifestyle?
 Check out our amazing collection of handmade luxury on our shopping page.